Jødekager: Ingredients

 Several different cookie recipes have been called "jødekager" in Denmark.
-A "white Jewish cake" (hvide jødekage) was the first recorded, with a recipe dating back to 1796.
+A "white Jewish cookie" (hvide jødekage) was the first recorded, with a recipe dating back to 1796.
 It was made with a yeast dough that rose overnight and was spiced with anise.
-Early 19th century recipes for this "white" cake swapped out the yeast dough in favor of a recipe with eggs, almond flour, and cardamom.
-This cake, however, seems to fallen out of popularity as it does not appear in cookbooks after the mid-19th century.
+Early 19th century recipes for this "white" cookie swapped out the yeast dough in favor of a recipe with eggs, almond flour, and cardamom.
+This cookie, however, seems to have fallen out of popularity as it does not appear in cookbooks after the mid-19th century.

-A second recipe for a "brown Jewish cake" (brune jødekage) emerged around this time period, and was first recorded in 1853.
+A second recipe for a "brown Jewish cookie" (brune jødekage) emerged around this time period, and was first recorded in 1853.
 They included flour, butter, almond flour, vanilla, cardamom, eggs, and brown sugar.
 Before baking, the cookies were sprinkled with cinnamon, sugar, and chopped almonds.
 Other recipes included ginger, rose water, beer, and lemon in this version of jødekager.
-By the 1890s, recipes for these jødekager began to appear without spices in the dough, more closely resembling the modern version of the cake.
+By the 1890s, recipes for these jødekager began to appear without spices in the dough, more closely resembling the modern version of the cookie.
 Although the modern version is only topped with cinnamon, the historic recipes which were heavily spiced further evidence the cookie's connection to the Jewish community, as Jewish bakeries would have deeper ties to imported spices.

 Today, the base of the cookie dough consists of butter, wheat flour, sugar, and typically egg.
 It is always brushed with a mixture of cinnamon sugar, and may be topped with chopped almonds.